ranaravinder/aks/README.md

 az login
 ```

-Once logged in, the **ManagedIdentityCredential** will authenticate using your Azure CLI session when running locally.
+Once logged in,
+- Replace `ManagedIdentityCredential` with `DefaultAzureCredential` in the code for local development.
+- When deployed to Azure, **ManagedIdentityCredential** will still be used automatically as part of the `DefaultAzureCredential` process.
 ---

 ## Conclusion